 12. Anxiety Medication

 Some dogs may require ongoing prescription-grade medication for severe anxiety and depression.
+This may or may not be natural depending on the medication.
+We've included it on this list as it may be needed in some cases.
 Only a veterinarian can provide this and will require a full evaluation of your dog.
 If your vet decides your dog is a candidate for prescription medication, they may prescribe antidepressants and benzodiazepine.
 While benzodiazepine is also used to treat anxiety in humans, never attempt to medicate your dog until you receive clear instructions from a vet.
 This should be a last resort for most dogs.